 - Windows Start up time events logged under the Event ID 6005 and when your system start after unexpected shutdown information stored under ID 6008.

 - Windows Shutdown time events logged under Event ID 6006.

 - Another Event IDs that may helpful for you to troubleshoot/diagnose something on your Windows PC is 6013 which tells you Windows System uptime.

 Now let’s filter the Event IDs 6005 (Windows start up), 6006 (Windows shutdown) from Event Viewer so we can view required event logs to find Windows start and shutdown time.

 When you select the System under Windows logs in the left-pane, click on the “Action” menu and then select “Filter Current Log…” option.

-On the filter events log window enter these two IDs 6005 and 6006 in Event IDs field by separating with comma and click OK button.
+On the filter, events log window enter these two IDs 6005 and 6006 in Event IDs field by separating with a comma and click OK button.

-When we apply filter this returns only 45 events related to shutdown and start of system, which is easy to explore now.
-Sort this event list by Date and Time by clicking on the column title then Click on each event and see the related information in the panel below, as you can see we select one event and below in event detail its saying “The Event log service was started.”
-It means its windows Start up event and also showing date, time and some more event log detail.
+When we apply a filter, this returns only 45 events related to shutdown and startup of the system.
+Which is easy to explore now.
+Sort this event list by Date and Time by clicking on the column title.
+Click on each event and see the related information in the panel below.
+As you can see we have selected one and below in event detail.
+It’s saying “The Event log service was started.”
+It means selected log is Windows Startup event.
+Event log details also showing date, time and some more information.

 Discuss with us below in comments if you need any help.